radical-cybertools/radical.entk/docs/index.rst

 Ensemble Toolkit is released under the
 `MIT License <http://opensource.org/licenses/MIT>`_.

-More details about EnTK can be found in the following publications:
+More details about the science enabled by EnTK can be found in the following publications:

+* Balasubramanian, Vivek, Matteo Turilli, Weiming Hu, Matthieu Lefebvre, Wenjie Lei, Guido Cervone, Jeroen Tromp, and Shantenu Jha.
+"Harnessing the Power of Many: Extensible Toolkit for Scalable Ensemble Applications."
+32nd IEEE International Parallel and Distributed Processing Symposium, 2018 (https://arxiv.org/abs/1710.08491)

 * Balasubramanian, Vivekanandan, Antons Treikalis, Ole Weidner, and Shantenu Jha.
 "Ensemble toolkit: Scalable and flexible execution of ensembles of tasks."
 In Parallel Processing (ICPP), 2016 45th International Conference on, pp. 458-463.
 IEEE, 2016. (https://arxiv.org/abs/1602.00678v2)

-* Balasubramanian, Vivek, Matteo Turilli, Weiming Hu, Matthieu Lefebvre, Wenjie Lei, Guido Cervone, Jeroen Tromp, and Shantenu Jha.
-"Harnessing the Power of Many: Extensible Toolkit for Scalable Ensemble Applications."
-32nd IEEE International Parallel and Distributed Processing Symposium, 2018 (https://arxiv.org/abs/1710.08491)

 .. note:: Please use the following to reference Ensemble Toolkit